CSCI4850/s22-team7-project/README.md

 Steps to run:

 1. Upload chatbot.ipynb file to jupyternotebook.

-2. Run each cell, starting from the first cell.
+2. Run each cell, starting from the first cell or hit restart kernel and run all cells.

-3. After completion, while executing the chat() function, provide the user inputs for ex: how are u? and program returns the response.
+3. After completion, while provide the user a textbox foor inputs. (eg: Hey, how are u? and program shall return a response.)